cristiantobol/developer-toolcamp/session_05_react_intro.md

 export default App;
 ```

+More information about props is [available from the React website](https://reactjs.org/docs/components-and-props.html)

 ## Add the recipe grid
 Next we're going to add a grid to hold our recipes.
 Initially this will just be
 one recipe but we'll later expand to read any number of recipes from our REST